 Support: For each of the two years of their tenure, the successful candidate will receive one complimentary hotel room for the Tuesday evening of the AAPA meetings to allow their attendance at the Executive Committee meeting on Wednesday.
 He/she will also receive up to $500 towards travel costs each year.

 Application Process: Please provide a CV and a cover letter including a short essay (of 500 words or fewer) on why you wish to serve in this capacity, and the Executive Committee position you would most like to shadow and why.
 Applications must be received no later than October 16, 2017.
-E-mail your application packet as a SINGLE pdf to: Dr. Gregg Gunnell ([email protected]).
+E-mail your application packet as a SINGLE pdf to: Dr. Susan Antón ([email protected]).

-Evaluation and Decisions: Applications will be reviewed and ranked by a subcommittee of the AAPA Executive Committee chaired by Dr. Gregg Gunnell.
+Evaluation and Decisions: Applications will be reviewed and ranked by a subcommittee of the AAPA Executive Committee Chaired by the Career Development Committee Chair.
 Decisions of the committee will be confirmed by the entire AAPA Executive Committee.
 Recipients will be notified by December 1, 2017.
 The successful applicant is expected to attend and will be recognized at the AAPA Business Meeting.

 Site programming and administration: Ed Hagen, Department of Anthropology, Washington State University